Define services

 service_description nrpe_check_smart_ad1

-check_command check_nrpe2!check_smart_ad1
+check_command check_nrpe2!check_smart_ad1}

-nagios ALL=(ALL) NOPASSWD: /usr/local/libexec/nagios/check_smartmon -d /dev/ad*
+/usr/local/etc/sudoers on the servers being monitored: nagios ALL=(ALL) NOPASSWD: /usr/local/libexec/nagios/check_smartmon -d /dev/ad*

 nagios ALL=(ALL) NOPASSWD: /usr/local/libexec/nagios/check_smartmon -d /dev/da*